SlimeQ/lifeviz/wiki/Configuration-and-Controls.md

 - Columns, depth, thresholds, modes, opacity, framerate, blend/passthrough toggles, and preserve-res settings persist to `%AppData%\lifeviz\config.json` after the app finishes loading, so startup control events no longer overwrite prior configs.
 - The source stack (windows + webcams) is restored on launch when devices are present, including ordering plus per-source blend mode, opacity, and mirror; windows are matched by title and webcams by device id/name.
+- Fullscreen preference is persisted and applied after startup.

 ## Defaults